aws/s2n-quic/netbench/netbench-scenarios/README.md

 The executable includes three default scenarios
 - [`request response`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/request_response.rs) sends `N` number of bytes to the server, which responds with `M` number of bytes.
 - [`ping`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/ping.rs) will "ping-pong" a data payload from client to the server and back
 - [`connect`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/connect.rs) will open a number of connections and then exchange a single byte.
-This is useful for evaluting connection setup times.
+This is useful for evaluating connection setup times.

 Several options are available for configuration: